MarieHouillon/FACILE-RS-actions/README.md

 The scripts were created for the [openCARP](https://opencarp.org) simulation software, but can be adopted for arbitray projects.
 While they can be used on the command line, the scripts are mainly used with the GitLab CI to run automatically run on each push to a repository, or when a tag is created.

+An example integration in a CI environment can be found in the [openCARP CI file](https://git.opencarp.org/openCARP/openCARP/-/blob/master/.gitlab-ci.yml) and the [included subscripts](https://git.opencarp.org/openCARP/openCARP/-/tree/master/.gitlab/ci).

 ## Setup